Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 Before allowing any entity to act as **Registration Authority** (RA), Actalis will stipulate with that entity a specific _agreement_ including at least the following obligations for the RA:

-- read and accept all the provisions of this CP and the related CPS;
+- read and accept all the provisions of this CPS;
 - collect, verify, and archive suitable evidence corroborating the identity of Applicants, in compliance with the [SMBR], in particular the Applicants’ Personal Names (given names and surnames);
 - promptly request the revocation of certificates, issued at their request, which include inaccurate or no longer valid Subject identity data (e.g., personal names, email addresses, etc.).